swilgosz/hanamimastery/data/episodes/5-configure-anything-with-dry-configurable.md

 In fact, it's so common behavior, **where a gem or component needs to be configured somehow**, that it's surprising most of the projects come with the custom configuration implementations, not always thinking about being Thread-Safe, Type-safe, or even test the configuration engine properly.

+You can configure anyting, from initial [stylings for your applicaiton](/episodes/3-style-your-app-with-bulma), database connections, whatever you want.

 In today's episode of Hanami Mastery, I want to show you the [Dry-Configurable gem](https://dry-rb.org/gems/dry-configurable), which may be an amazing improvement in this field.

 ### Dry::Configurable